LivingSkySchoolDivision/MySchoolSaskRDSQLQueries/README.md

 These are specific to Living Sky School Division's Navision instance, and will probably _not_ work for any other Navision.
  - [Extract certificate numbers](LSSD_Navision/certificate_numbers.sql)
  - [Staff Export](LSSD_Navision/staff_export_from_navision.sql)

+ ## Support scripts
+ To help handle or make sense of the results of the queries in this repository
+ - [Split a CSV into multiple files by a given column](SupportingScripts/Split-CSV) - Example: You have a file with all schools' data in it, and you want separate files for each school.